-[Save Configuration]

-This page allows you to save all current configuration settings to non-volatile memory.
+[Save Configuration] This page allows you to save all current configuration settings to non-volatile memory.
 Please wait for several seconds to complete this process.

-WARNING: DO NOT turn off your router during saving configuration.
+WARNING: DO NOT turn off your router while the configuration is being saved.
 Save

 Upgrade Software